twobeers75/TRANSECT/README.md

 ### NOTE: use the -h parameter with any of the following scripts to see the full help menu. ie.
 # bin/GDC_TCGA_prepare_directories.sh -h

 ### ALSO NOTE: you don't necessarily need all of these, all at once.
-If your just tying this application start with the RECOUNT3 download and skip the others for now.
+If your just tying this application start with RECOUNT3 (advised) and skip the others for now.

-### RECOUNT3
+### RECOUNT3 (approx. 30mins on first run)
 # change into the top directory of SCA
 cd <path to>/SCA
 # run the RECOUNT3 prepare script for BRCA requiring a complete download.
 If this is a first time download, the script will autmatically install all requirements so it will take a while but, next time will be quick!